UAlbertaALTLab/morphodict/docs/linguistic-data-intro.md

-    There is typically a full dictionary which is *not checked in* because it is not publicly redistributable, and a small test dictionary extracted from it for testing purposes.
+    There is typically a full dictionary which is *not checked in* because it is not publicly redistributable, and a small test dictionary extracted from it for development and testing purposes.

     [See the complete specification for how the importjson should be formatted here.](importjson-spec)

     The dictionary is loaded into the database via the `${sssttt}-manage importjsondict` command.

-  - Analyzer and generator FSTs in hfstol format
+  - Analyzer and generator FSTs in [hfstol format]

     These go in the `src/${sssttt}/resources/fst` directory,
     with the exact files configured in `settings.py`.